 The DNP student must read the document: Human Participant Research vs. Quality Improvement to guide understanding of research vs. QI.
 This form is provided only for your knowledge, not as paperwork for IRB.
-Next, the student must complete the Human Participant Research Determination Tool.
+Next, the student must complete the Human Participant Research Determination Tool (available on the IRB website).
 Review this form with the Chair of your DNP Project Committee to determine whether or not any IRB submission is required.
-Have the Chair of your DNP Committee sign the Faculty Attestation Form after a review of the Tool.
-Distribute copies as indicated; one must be filed in the student's OSA file. .
+Have the Chair of your DNP Committee sign the Faculty Attestation Form after a